 You can validate your adolescent simply with your body language: walking over to them, sitting down, rubbing their back, tilting your head into theirs.
 No words are necessary.
-“Just being physically present shows your child I hear you; I’m not ignoring you,” says Elise Guthmann, LMFT, Clinical Program Director at Evolve Ojai Residential Treatment for Teens.
+“Just being physically present shows your child I hear you; I’m not ignoring you,” says Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers.
 And if your teen is sharing something with enthusiasm, nonverbal validation could mean maintaining eye contact, nodding, and laughing at all the right moments.

 2. Accurate Reflection

 Accurate reflection means summarizing your observations about what your child is expressing without any sort of judgment whatsoever.
 For example: “I can see you’re really feeling bad about this” or “It sounds like it really upsets you when I set limits on your phone.”
 This form of validation is also known as mirroring, since you’re reflecting your child’s feelings back to them.
 Mirroring should be used even when a parent doesn’t necessarily agree with their adolescent’s statements.
 One can empathize nonjudgmentally without necessarily agreeing.

 Often, there’s more than meets the eye.
 Your adolescent might say she’s crying because she’s stressed about an exam tomorrow, but there might be something else going on, too.
 “Try and figure out what’s not being said,” says Orcena.
 Phrase this as a question, though: “You’re saying you’re nervous about your test, but I’m wondering if you’re also really worried about a friend?
 Or school overall?’”
 Sometimes, a parent only sees the tip of an iceberg; there’s usually a much more beneath the surface.
 Try to guess what they might be thinking about, or wishing for.